1st LT EMILY E. SNYDER

 Former Cyber Policy Intern

-First Lieutenant Snyder is currently an Undergraduate Cyber Training (UCT) Student in the 333rd Training Squadron at Keesler AFB, MS. Lieutenant Snyder received her commission from the United States Air Force Academy (USAFA) in May 2018.
+First Lieutenant Snyder attended Undergraduate Cyber Training (UCT) in the 333rd Training Squadron at Keesler AFB, MS. Lieutenant Snyder received her commission from the United States Air Force Academy (USAFA) in May 2018.
 Her first assignment was to attend American University’s School of International Service in Washington, D.C., sponsored by the USAFA Department of Political Science.
 She received her Master’s in International Relations: United States Foreign Policy and National Security, with a concentration in Cyber Policy in May 2020.

 While working on her degree, Lieutenant Snyder served as a Cyber Warfare Intern under the Information Dominance Directorate, Office of the Assistant Secretary of the Air Force for Acquisition, Washington, D.C.
 There, she analyzed U.S. Air Force offensive and defensive cyber security postures, assisted in the development of cyber warfare and information technology program Congressional documentation, and integrated cyber policy with operational and development concepts.

 Lieutenant Snyder was an inaugural staff member of the USAF Chief Software Office, Office of the Assistant Secretary of the Air Force for Acquisition, Washington, D.C.
 As a Cyber Policy Intern, Lieutenant Snyder supported the Department of Defense’s Enterprise DevSecOps Initiative, creating and making software development tools available across the armed services.
 She also assessed current U.S. Air Force and DoD contract language of software acquisition strategies and assisted DoD Pathfinder Programs in the transition process to DevSecOps according to continuous Authorities to Operate (ATO) guidelines.